Official ISC2 Certification Training for the CSSLP

 - Education Guarantee (below for details)

 Pearson VUE CSSLP Certification Exam Voucher can be added at checkout.
-Exam voucher cost is $599 for 1 attempt and is valid for one year from purchase.
+The exam voucher cost is $599 for 1 attempt and is valid for one year from purchase.

 At the end of this course, learners will be able to: